jonnonz1/nz-statute-book/acts/public/2006/coroners-act-2006.md

   (b) all interested parties.

 ### 94A Chief coroner to monitor inquiries not completed within 1 year
-If a coroner conducting an inquiry into a death has not, in respect of the death, completed and signed a certificate of findings under section 94 within 1 year of the date on which the death was reported to the coroner, the chief coroner—
+(1) If a coroner conducting an inquiry into a death has not, in respect of the death, completed and signed a certificate of findings under section 94 within 1 year of the date on which the death was reported to the coroner, the chief coroner—
   (a) must monitor the progress of the inquiry; and (b) may require the coroner conducting the inquiry to explain why he or she has not concluded the inquiry.
+(2) Subsection (1) does not apply if an inquiry is closed under section 65A.

 ### 94B Chief coroner to publish information regarding certain inquiries for which findings not completed
 (1) The chief coroner must, at regular intervals, publish— (a) a list of all inquiries in respect of which an inquest, or a hearing on the papers, has been held but a certificate of findings has not been completed and signed under section 94; and
   (b) for each inquiry, the date on which the inquest, or hearing on the papers, was held.
 (2) In addition to the information specified in subsection (1), the chief coroner must publish an explanation of the process by which a person can find out the status of an inquiry in relation to which an inquest, or a hearing on the papers, has been held but a certificate of findings has not yet been completed and signed.
+(3) However, this section does not apply to an inquiry closed under section 65A.

 **Inquiries or further inquiries ordered by Solicitor-General or High Court**